tronicum/punchbag-cube-testsuite/README.md

 ## Component Overview

 - **shared/**: Central Go module for all cloud/provider abstractions, models, and shared logic.
 All applications must use this for provider operations.
 - **cube-server/**: Unified server and simulation component.
 Contains all simulation, API, and backend logic.
 Uses only the shared module for provider abstractions.
-All simulation and server logic is consolidated here.
+All simulation and server logic is consolidated here. **This replaces the legacy server directory.**
-- **sim/** and **sim-server/**: Legacy simulation modules.
-All unique logic has been migrated to cube-server.
-These are deprecated and removed after migration.
 - **multitool/**: Unified CLI tool.
 All commands (including k8sctl, k8s-manage) use shared abstractions and models.
 No direct provider logic outside shared.
 - **werfty/**, **werfty-generator/**, **werfty-transformator/**: Modular applications for resource management, code generation, and transformation.
 Each is a separate Go module for maintainability.